Programme Staff A-Z

 Dr Carolien Lamers, Admissions Tutor

 I qualified as a social gerontologist in 1988 in the Netherlands.
-Having worked as a researcher and a care-home consultant, I moved to Britain in 1990 and obtained by Statement of Equivalence with the British Psychological Society.
+Having worked as a researcher and a care-home consultant, I moved to Britain in 1990 and obtaine Statement of Equivalence with the British Psychological Society.
 Since then I have also obtained my Doctorate in Clinical Psychology, looking at end of life choices of older people, using a qualitative methodology.
-I work two days a week for Betsi Cadwaladr University Health Board, in the psychology service for older people with organic and functional difficulties.
+Since 2002, I work two days a week for Betsi Cadwaladr University Health Board, in the psychology service for older people with organic and functional difficulties.
 I aim to combine my clinical psychology skills and knowledge, with my background in social gerontology when engaging with an ever-changing health service.
 Training, supervision and consultation to the multidisciplinary team are important tools to help bring about change that will improve services for older people.
 The other three days I work on the training programme where I am the admissions tutor.
 I am also the training coordinator for several trainees, which is one of the best parts of this post: seeing people unfold their wings during their training.
-With a colleague from the health service, I organise the older adult teaching module and deliver some of the teaching.
+I also deliver several of the teaching sessions related to older adults, as well as other professional subjects.
 Working with trainees on developing research ideas and seeing these emerge as papers is another thrill of my work on the programme.
 My research and clinical interests are in the psychological consequences of cognitive changes for people, carers experience, end of life decision and organisational change.

 Ms Donna-Marie Pierce, Programme Manager

-The newest member of the team I joined the NWCPP in November 2016 having previously worked as an Assistant Registrar at the University’s Academic Registry for 18 years, in the Postgraduate Admissions and Student Records sections respectively.
-My role as Programme Manager is to monitor and co-ordinate the various aspects of the NWCPP working closely with colleagues both within the University, external stake holders and service providers.
+I joined the NWCPP in November 2016, having previously worked as an Assistant Registrar at the University’s Academic Registry for 18 years, in the Postgraduate Admissions and Student Records sections respectively.
+My role as Programme Manager is to monitor and co-ordinate the various aspects of the NWCPP, working closely with colleagues both within the University, external stake holders and service providers.

 Mrs Anna Roberts, Administrative Assistant (Curriculum & Clinical)